AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

         return

-We first create an instance of the ``SSHExecutor`` with the corresponding arguments and pass that as an input the the ``electron`` decorator.
+We first create an instance of the :doc:`SSHExecutor <../../../../plugins/ssh>` with the corresponding arguments and pass that as an input the the :doc:`electron <../../../../concepts/concepts>` decorator.
 This signifies to covalent that the execution of the ``plot_images`` electron needs to be on the remote machine running at ``<hostname>``.
 During runtime, the executor will authenticate with that remote machine with the user supplied credentials.
-The inputs to this ``plot_images`` electron are the training images along with their labels to be plotted and an optional ``basedir`` argument that defaults to the HOME directory on the remote machine.
-This electron does not return anything but generates a PNG figure named ``training_images.png`` saved at ``basedir``.
+The inputs to this ``plot_images`` electron are the training images along with their labels to be plotted and an optional ``basedir`` argument that defaults to the user's HOME directory on the remote machine.
+This electron does not return anything but generates a PNG figure named ``training_images.png`` saved at ``basedir`` on the remote machine.

 Electron Dependencies
 =======================